dhondta/python-tinyscript/docs/helpers.md

 **Name** | **Description**
 :---: | :---:
 `ts.BitArray` | slightly extended `BitArray` class from [`bitstring`](https://github.com/scott-griffiths/bitstring)
-`ts.bruteforce` | generator for making strings using a given alphabet from a minimum to a maximum length `ts.bruteforce_mask` | generator for bruteforcing according to a given mask (similar to this used in HashCat) `ts.capture` | decorator for capturing `stdout` and `stderr` of a function `ts.Capture` | context manager for capturing `stdout` and `stderr` of a code block `ts.entropy` | computation function for the Shannon entropy of a string
+`ts.capture` | decorator for capturing `stdout` and `stderr` of a function `ts.Capture` | context manager for capturing `stdout` and `stderr` of a code block `ts.entropy` | computation function for the Shannon entropy of a string